uma-email/poc/README.md

 **Introduction**

 Bearer tokens are vulnerable at rest and in transit when an attacker is able to intercept a token to illegally access private information.
 In order to mitigate some of the risk associated with bearer tokens, UMA Macaroons may be used instead of bearer tokens.
-UMA Macaroon is a chronological tamper-resistant record of all the possessors of the token and the changes that have been made.
+UMA Macaroon is a chronological tamper-resistant record of all the possessors of the macaroon and the changes that have been made.
+UMA Macaroons use a chained message authentication code (MAC) construction as a correlation mechanism among all participants in the authorization flow.

 **Main Differences from Google Macaroons**